Samantha-uk/genie/README.md

 # Genie
-A lua based package/plugin manager for Neovim
+A Lua based package/plugin manager for Neovim

 Genie is a little different from most nvim package/plugin managers.